mohsen-mehrabani/Django-CSS_Udemy_Course/README.md

-# Django_Udemy_Course
+# Django and Css_Udemy_Course
-My first Django excersices
+My Django and CSS excersices
-All these files are not mine and theu're belong to the Udemy course you can find more about it on: https://www.udemy.com/course/python-django-dev-to-deployment/
+All these files are not mine and they're belong to the Udemy course you can find more about it on: https://www.udemy.com/course/python-django-dev-to-deployment/